 Sunkoshi Valley Canyoning Cost Includes

 - Airport Pick and Drop in Kathmandu by Private vehicle.

-- Tourist Standard Hotel Accommodation at Kathmandu B/B Basis as listed in the Itinerary.
+- Tourist Standard Hotel Accmmodiation in Kathmanduas listed in the Itinerary with B/B Basis.

-- Private transportation to and from the starting and ending points of the tour as applicable.
+- Private transportation to and from the starting and ending points of the tour.

 - All the camping Gear as Itinerary or if you prefer to stay in Lodge all the expenses in full board basis